Specter at the feast

 increasingly common for me

-well divergence as Frost asserts
+well divergence as Frost says

 paths not yet taken are poetry